 For public capacity building and awareness creations we used the combination of bottom-up and top-down approaches.
 Conservation campaign is not a simple task that accomplished over a couple of months or years, but it has several challenges (Chapman et al., 2015) from the communities' sides since they are dependent on natural resources.
 Vogt et al. (2013) recognized that humans are an integral part of most ecosystems, and will likely influence the accomplishments of the designed projects.
-Thus, it is important to engage practitioners, policy makers, and stakeholders to overcome the existing challenges in conservation.
+To overcome conservation challenges, it is important to engage practitioners, policy makers, and stakeholders.
 No single strategy is sufficient to address the issue of conservation.
 The combination of bottom-up and top-down approach should be considered to established effective and acceptable conservation plan.
 The bottom-up approach refers to changing the attitude and perceptions of local communities towards conservation at the grassroots level; enhancing the capacity of the local communities to change their understanding on the use of conservation practices.
 A bottom-up approach performed through a participatory process with the relevant stakeholders and experts (Girard et al., 2015).
 The other mechanisms is the top-down approaches which involves conservation interventions with the support of governmental organization that have the capacity to mobilize and change the society on a large scale (Musengezi, 2015).
 In both approaches environmental education is a critical component of conservation actions.
-Various capacity building was conducted in Jimma Zone in order to minimize the threats of Black-crowned Crane (Figure 5).
+Various capacity building was conducted in Jimma Zone in order to minimize the threats of black crowned cranes.